 The manufacturers make future projections for creating schedules.

-It provides the schedule or timetable for the manufacturing activities.
+It provides the schedule or timetable for manufacturing activities.
 Therefore, meeting delivery commitments and completing production on time.

 - Make or Buy Decisions